 MSc Offer: Health Impact of Electronic Cigarettes (e-cigarettes)

-This Heart and Stroke Foundation of Canada funded psychophysiology study will look at how smoking affects the body responses to acute episodes of mental (such as a math task under time pressure, or an argument with a spouse) and physical (exercise) stress.
-We will be comparing traditional (combustible) cigarettes, with e-cigarettes and not smoking (abstinence).
-We will also be testing non-smokers to see if there is a difference between non-smokers, and smokers when they are asked not to smoke.
+This Canadian Institutes of Health Research, Heart and Stroke Foundation of Canada, and Canadian Cancer Society funded psychophysiology study will look at how smoking affects the body responses to acute episodes of mental (such as a math task under time pressure, or an argument with a spouse) and physical (exercise) stress.
+We will be comparing e-cigarettes with traditional (combustible) cigarettes and not smoking (abstinence).
+We will also be testing non-smokers to see if there is a difference between non-smokers.
 We will measure a variety of cardiovascular, respiratory, and inflammatory variables, pre, during, and post stress.
-The position will be based at the Montreal Behavioural Medicine Centre (https://mbmc-cmcm.ca), which is a collaborative centre between the CIUSSS-NIM, Concordia University, and UQAM.
+The position will be based at the Montreal Behavioural Medicine Centre (http://mbmc-cmcm.ca), which is a collaborative centre between the CIUSSS-NIM, Concordia University, and UQAM.

 The individual who is selected for this position will be expected to work with study PI’s, Drs.
-Kim Lavoie (https://mbmc-cmcm.ca/member/kim-lavoie-2/) and Simon Bacon (https://mbmc-cmcm.ca/member/simon-bacon/), in delivering the project.
+Simon Bacon (http://mbmc-cmcm.ca/member/simon-bacon/) and Kim Lavoie (http://mbmc-cmcm.ca/member/kim-lavoie-2/), in delivering the project.
 The MSc student will be able to work on a variety of research-related aspects of the study including:

 - Delivery of the psychophysiological testing protocol